subrato29/subrato29/README.md

 ### console.log('Hi there 👋')
-As a SDET, I am passionate about any type of automation activity.
-I feel automation is an art of showcasing an engineer's efficiency and smartness in work.
-Whatever may the application, my goal is to break it.
+Passionate about playing with cutting edge test automation tools and technology.
+Whatever may be the application, I love to break it.
+I have designed and developed various kinds of open source based test automation framework from scratch.
+I feel quality engineering could be interesting, only if you really know it..:)